-Aside from the obvious risk – that eating a diet with a high fat content will make your cat gain weight and could lead to obesity and related health problems — eating fat can also irritate the guts and other organs like the pancreas.
+Aside from the obvious risk – that eating a diet with a high-fat content will make your cat gain weight and could lead to obesity and related health problems — eating fat can also irritate the guts and other organs like the pancreas.

 Obesity and risk of deficiencies

-So, a good rule of thumb is for treats or tidbits to account for no more than ten percent of your cat’s calorie intake.
+A good rule of thumb is for treats or tidbits to account for no more than ten percent of your cat’s calorie intake.
 This means that your cat will have ninety percent of its calories from nutritionally complete cat food, avoiding any risk of them being deficient in vitamins, minerals, or other nutrients.